 When displaying the United States flag along with other flags, the US flag should appear on the viewer’s left, or on the center pole if the center pole is higher.
 When possible, the US flag should be flown higher, if not at the same height as the other flags on display.
 This is especially true when the US flag is flown next to flags from other countries.

 When the flag is not flown on a flagpole, it should be hung flatly.
-Whether the flag is hung horizontally or perpendicularly, (such as over a street or on the side of a wall), it should be displayed with the blue field of stars should be on the viewer’s left hand side, or facing North if hanging over a street.
+Regardless of whether the flag is hung horizontally or perpendicularly, (such as over a street or on the side of a wall), it should be displayed with the blue field of stars on the viewer’s left hand side, or facing North if hanging over a street.

 Little-Known Flag Rules